Why not GitHub?

 Update—June 2018

 Since this page was published, Microsoft has acquired GitHub, and there’s been a small exodus to third-party hosting on GitLab, proving as a community we still aren’t really learning our lesson about third-party code hosting.
-That said, at least the core software for GitLab is open source, so it’s a marginal improvement, but we could be doing so much better.
+That said, at least the core software for GitLab is free software, so it’s a marginal improvement, but we could be doing so much better.

 If you’re reading this because you’re angry about the acquisition and pondering a move to GitLab, I advise you instead to take the plunge and self-host your code repositories, even if you use the resource-hungry GitLab to do it.
 It is not as hard as you think, and once done, this problem will never bite you again.